Veterinary projects and systems identified through the Triple-S inventory

 GMON is a wide health monitoring project started in 2006.
 Veterinary diagnostic data, to be documented by law (law of animal drug control) is standardised, validated and recorded into a central cattle database.
 Besides the provision of reports for herd management and preventive measures, the assessment of breeding values for health traits and monitoring of health statuses are project objectives.

-MoSS is a web application/multilingual website allowing for the time and geo-referenced descriptions of atypical syndromes, the clustering of similar cases, the onset of an alert signal sent to best-fitting Experts.
-The communication around the cases is organized on dedicated forum pages, leading to the early identification of the causative agent(s).
+MoSS was a web application/multilingual website allowing for the time and geo-referenced descriptions of atypical syndromes, the clustering of similar cases, the onset of an alert signal sent to best-fitting experts, active until December 2011.
+The communication around the cases was organized on dedicated forum pages, leading to the early identification of the causative agent(s).

 All data on purchase of medicine (antimicrobials and vaccines) to production animals are collected in Denmark (how much/which antimicrobials are subscribed by the veterinarian).
 Data can easily be amalgamated to look on the usage on e.g. specific animal species / disease syndromes / specific antimicrobials / some geographical areas or the entire country in the objective to control the usage of antimicrobials.